unswexplains/unswexplains.github.io/51231ab00b15/content.md

 # The moral

-If you're working with data about a sample of some population, check the selection method, if you can.
-As you can see from the above, selecting samples without bias can be difficult, and it often goes wrong.
+If you're working with data about a sample, check that the sample was selected without bias, if you can.
+Selecting samples without bias can be difficult, and it often goes wrong.
 If you find any issues with the selection method, keep them well in mind when working with the data, especially if you'll be presenting any results.